wiremock/wiremock-grpc-extension/README.md

 ![gRPC Mocking Schema](./docs/images/intro_schema.png)

-The extension is distributed through Maven Central: `org.wiremock:grpc-extension`
+The extension is distributed through Maven Central:

+> **NOTE:** in the 0.5.0 release the artifact name was changed from `org.wiremock.extensions:wiremock-grpc-extension`
+> to comply with the Extension naming recommendations

 ## Examples